 Campus and Crime Map

-- All first year students are guaranteed a place in university-owned or university-managed accommodation.
-You can also apply for limited places in halls during any year of your studies.
+- All first year students are guaranteed a place in university-owned or university-managed accommodation if they apply before the deadline.

 - City Population: 198,000

 - York is a vibrant, modern city which has a deep and rich heritage at its heart.
 The city hosts a diverse range of cultural festivals which take place throughout the year.
 These include the renowned Aesthetica Short Film Festival, the Great Yorkshire Fringe comedy festival and York Literature Festival.
 Other popular tourist events, which happen annually in the city, include the York Chocolate Festival, JORVIK Viking Festival and Illuminating York.

 - York offers a vibrant and colourful nightlife and relaxed continental-style atmosphere throughout the city centre, with everything from riverside terraces, quirky independents to unique cocktail bars.
 If you're looking for a hearty Sunday roast with all the trimmings, fine bistro cuisine or something in-between, you’ll find what you’re after in one of York’s gastropubs.

 - High street stores are abundant in the city centre, in addition to a huge range of one-off stores and specialist shops which can be found in York’s historic centre.

 - In terms of culture, York has it all; drama, live music, comedy and the arts can be found at York Theatre Royal, the Grand Opera House, and the National Centre for Early Music, the York Shakespeare Project.
 The city has three cinemas.

 - Students living in York are entitled to a YORKCard which is also a library card and allows discounted entry to some museums and leisure centres.
 Residents can also enjoy York Minster for free.